elvyrra/h-gitter/README.md

 * Create a branch from an issue
 * Bug: The assignee is not displayed in the list of issues
 * Sort and filter issues by status

+## v2.0.1
+* Lazy loading on the list of commits in a repository